 We were asked to come up with a plan to utilize the rest of the building.
-This should include workshops for Social Label itself, but other rooms will be rented out to other creative companies and initiatives.
+This should include workshops for the Social Label Designlab itself, but other rooms will be rented out to other creative companies and initiatives.

-A number of existing steel towers, former industrial boilers, vessels and/or silos, will be maintained and transformed into workspaces.
+A number of existing steel towers, former industrial boilers, vessels and silos, will be maintained and transformed into workspaces.
 The large building will remain unheated but the smaller workspaces can be individually heated.
 As such, the big open space will become a kind of ‘inside-outside space’.
 The first plans looked simple on paper but were radical in practical terms.
 After further examination it was discovered that the existing stairways can just as well, or perhaps even better, stay where they are.

 The plan is very simple because the building is so large.
-As so many different kinds of users will take up residence it is essential that visitors and users should immediately be able to see how the building fits together.
+As so many different kinds of users will take up residence it is essential that visitors and users should immediately be able to see how the building unfolds.
 Instead of a slow, organic growth with smaller tenants gradually using more and more of the building, as is so often the case with this kind of property, we have decided to make one significant change after which the same process can take place but then from one central space and concept, without putting obstacles in the way.

 In order to create the central space we will remove two existing brickwork facades that face each other and replace these with wooden beam glass walls with large beam entrance doors.
 The wooden floor sections of the levels in between will be removed from top to bottom.
 When we are finished, there will be a large space in which everyone can come into contact with each other and where small businesses and activities can find and create their own space – a social work centre.